This country-specific Q&A provides an overview of Employment & Labour Law laws and regulations applicable in France.

 Depending on the grounds for dismissal, further requirements may have to be complied with, e.g.:

-dismissals on grounds of physical unfitness require prior consultation of staff representatives, medical examination and redeployment searches in order to find an alternative to dismissal.
+dismissals on grounds of physical unfitness require prior consultation of staff delegates, medical examination and redeployment searches in order to find an alternative to dismissal.

 disciplinary dismissals must comply with specific requirements, among which the necessity to start the procedure no later than two months after the facts were committed or discovered, and the dismissal must be notified no later than one month after the preliminary meeting;